Do You Need a Permit to Build a Fence? (2026)

 Fence permit requirements vary wildly by location.
 Here's exactly when you need one, when you don't, and what happens if you skip it.

-Whether you need a permit to build a fence depends on where you live, how tall the fence is, and where on your property it goes.
-In most jurisdictions, fences under 6 feet in the backyard don't require a permit, but front yard fences, fences over 6 feet, and fences near property lines often do.
+Whether you need a permit to build a fence depends on where you live, how tall it is, and where on your property it sits.
+Backyard fences under 6 feet usually don't need one.
+Front yard fences, anything over 6 feet, and fences close to property lines often do.
+The rules are weirdly specific and they vary by city, not just by state — which is how people get caught.

-Quick Answer: Fences 6 feet or under in the backyard typically don't need a permit in most cities.
-Fences over 6 feet, fences in the front yard, and fences in historic districts or HOA communities almost always require approval.
-Always check with your local building department — rules vary by city, not just by state.
+Quick Answer: Backyard fences 6 feet or under usually don't need a permit in most cities.
+Fences over 6 feet, fences in the front yard, and fences in historic districts or HOA communities almost always do.
+Always call your local building department before you start — rules vary by city, not just by state.

-We've compiled permit requirements across hundreds of jurisdictions.
-Here's what you need to know before you start digging post holes.
+This guide pulls permit requirements from hundreds of jurisdictions.
+Here is what to know before you start digging post holes.

 The General Rule (With Important Exceptions)